 Ragdoll History

-A Deliberate Creation The Ragdoll was developed in California by breeder Ann Baker.
-She selectively bred a white domestic longhair named Josephine for specific traits: large size, pointed coloration, and an exceptionally docile temperament.
+A Deliberate Creation The Ragdoll was developed in Riverside, California, by breeder Ann Baker, who began working with a white domestic longhair named Josephine in the early 1960s.
+Baker selectively bred her descendants for large size, pointed coloration, and an exceptionally docile temperament (Cat Fanciers' Association – Ragdoll, Wikipedia – Ragdoll).

-The Name's Origin: The breed is named for its tendency to go completely limp and relaxed when picked up, much like a child's ragdoll toy.
-Modern Ragdoll lines descend from breeders who established standardized, ethical practices.
+The Name's Origin: The breed is named for its tendency to go limp and relaxed when picked up, much like a child's ragdoll toy.
+Modern Ragdoll lines descend from the husband-and-wife team Denny and Laura Dayton, who broke with Baker's International Ragdoll Cat Association in 1975 to pursue mainstream recognition with the major registries (Wikipedia – Ragdoll).
+The CFA accepted the Ragdoll for registration in 1993 and advanced it to championship status in 2000 (Cat Fanciers' Association – Ragdoll).

 Physical Characteristics